Get Heart Smart

 Source: Bennington College – ALUMNI NEWS, AWARDS AND HONORS

-A Message from Gbenga Ogedegbe, MD, MPH
+A Message from Gbenga Ogedegbe, MD, MPH, FACP

 My research is about developing strategies to reduce the racial gap and the morbidity gap in terms of cardiovascular disease – hypertension, high blood pressure and stroke.
 If you look at Black men today, they have the highest risk of cardiovascular disease, are more likely to die of colon cancer and are more likely to die of hypertension.
 If Black men don’t come into clinics, how do we address their healthcare needs?
 People know they have high blood pressure; they are aware of that.
 But life gets in the way.